Douglas Fairbanks

-Douglas Elton Fairbanks Sr. (born Douglas Elton Thomas Ullman; May 23, 1883 – December 12, 1939) was an American actor and filmmaker.
-He was best known for his swashbuckling roles in silent films, including The Thief of Bagdad, Robin Hood, and The Mark of Zorro, but spent the early part of his career making comedies.

-Fairbanks was a founding member of United Artists.
-He was also a founding member of The Motion Picture Academy and hosted the 1st Academy Awards in 1929.
-With his marriage to actress and film producer Mary Pickford in 1920, the couple became 'Hollywood royalty', and Fairbanks was referred to as "The King of Hollywood", a nickname later passed on to actor Clark Gable.
+Douglas Elton Fairbanks Sr. (born Douglas Elton Thomas Ullman; May 23, 1883 – December 12, 1939) was an American actor and filmmaker best known for being the first actor to play the masked Vigilante Zorro and other swashbuckling roles in silent films.
+One of the biggest stars of the silent era, Fairbanks was referred to as "The King of Hollywood".
+He was also a founding member of United Artists as well as the Motion Picture Academy and hosted the 1st Academy Awards in 1929.